The impact of volunteering in 2018

 "I get a lot of benefits from the class.
 It takes away the stress.
 I enjoy every session we do, you can do it at your own pace, no one pushes you into anything you don’t want to do.
 I think everybody with Parkinson's should give it a try."

-Stephen Hill, Head of Volunteering, says:
+Stephen Hill, Head of Volunteering at Parkinson's UK, says:

 "You've told us you'd like to see more from volunteers in Parkinson's UK communications.
 So, in 2019 we'll be working hard to do this and we always want to hear from you."